- Home

 Learning an instrument is fun and fulfilling.
 Plus, it can help to keep your brain healthy, improve mood and memory, and reduce stress.

-For more ideas about how to introduce more music into your life, head over to the music section of our website.
-Alternatively, why not check out some of the musical events coming up on Rest Less Events?
+For more ideas about how to introduce more music into your life, head over to our music section or check out the musical events coming up on Rest Less Events.

 7. Declutter your home

-Many of us have lots of possessions throughout our homes, and when our living space is cluttered it can affect how we feel and cause our minds to feel cluttered too.
-So, why not go through your cupboards, wardrobes, desks, and drawers, and have a big sort-out?
+Many of us have lots of possessions, and when our living space is cluttered it can affect how we feel and cause our minds to feel cluttered too.
+So, why not give your retirement the best possible start by having a big sort-out?

-Before you get stuck into a decluttering session, you might want to check out our articles; How to declutter and reorganise your home and 8 tips for minimalist living.
-And if you’re hoping to earn a bit of extra money, have a read of our article; How to make money from your clutter.
+However, before getting stuck into a decluttering session, you might want to check out our articles: 8 tips for minimalist living and How to declutter and reorganise your home for some advice.
+And if you’re hoping to earn a bit of extra cash, our guide on making money from your clutter is a great place to start.

 8. Get into exercise